Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Graphics and Design Industry

-Canva is not just one of the fastest-growing tech and design-collaboration tools in Australia but in the world.
+Canva is one of the fastest-growing tech and design collaboration tools not only in Australia but also around the world.

-Launched in 2013 and co-founded by Cliff Obrecht, Melanie Perkins and Cameron Adams – (The Famous Young Australian Entrepreneurs) – Today, Canva is used in at least 190 countries.
+Launched in 2013 and co-founded by The Famous Young Australian Entrepreneurs, Cliff Obrecht, Melanie Perkins, and Cameron Adams, Canva is used in at least 190 countries.
 (Source: Bloomberg)

 “Canva has not only grown but has exceeded and still exceeding the expectations placed on it.
 It doesn’t look like it’s slowing down anytime soon.
 We believe this company deserves all the accolades it receives”